Women in ancient Egypt: Women playing an official role at the highest levels

 Nefertiti bust at Neues Museum, Berlin.

-For women holding office in the highest levels of the bureaucracy, one can cite Nebet, a Vizir in ancient Egypt during the Sixth dynasty of Egypt.
+For women holding office in the highest levels of the bureaucracy, one can cite Nebet, a Vizier in ancient Egypt during the Sixth dynasty of Egypt.
 It is necessary to recognize that a woman at such a high level of authority remained extremely rare and it was not until the Twenty-sixth dynasty of Egypt that a similar situation can be found.
 Women did, however, occupy numerous offices such as scribe in the bureaucracy, except during the New Kingdom, where all public bureaucracy posts were filled by men.

 There was also the Divine Adoratrice of Amun, granted major spiritual power, but also a power restricted to Thebes.

 "Royal harem"

 There has been a modern trend to refer to the women's quarters of the Pharaoh's palace in Ancient Egypt as a harem, though this is an anachronism.
 While the women and children of the pharaoh, including his mother, wives, and children, had their own living quarters with its own administration in the Palace of the Pharaoh, the royal women did not live isolated from contact with men or in seclusion from the rest of the court in the way associated with the term "harem".

 The custom of referring to the women's quarters of the pharaoh's palace as a "harem" is therefore apocryphal, and has been used because of incorrect assumptions that Ancient Egypt was similar to later Islamic harem culture.